HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Experiments

+\textbf{HA-VLN-DE.}~Table~\ref{tab:ha-vln-de} compares top discrete agents on both VLN and HA-VLN-DE benchmarks, showing that discrete agents can achieve moderate SR yet suffer high collisions in crowded scenes.
 For example, while Airbert~\cite{guhur2021airbert} achieves a moderate SR at 0.36, it can incur a CR of up to 0.83, illustrating persistent collision risks.
-The results showcase adaptive collision-avoidance strategies also remain essential in discrete settings.
-Approaches that overlook human dynamics often fail when multiple bystanders converge~(Sec.~\ref{sec:havln-sim}), particularly in tight junctions or doorways.
+Results showcase that adaptive collision-avoidance strategies remain essential in discrete settings.
+Approaches that overlook human dynamics often fail when multiple bystanders converge, particularly in tight junctions or doorways.